-Does your employer allow you to defer the salary and bonuses you'll receive in 2021?
-Then December 31, 2020, is your deadline to elect to do so, and at that time, you must select how and when you will receive the compensation.
+Does your employer allow you to defer fixed salary and non-performance based bonuses you'll receive in 2024?
+Then December 31, 2023, is your deadline to elect to do so (some companies may have an earlier administrative deadline), and at that time, you must select how and when you will receive the compensation.
 Whatever you decide will be irrevocable.